As-star-at/JPEG-encoder/README.md

 ## FEATURES
 - Uses CUDA to parallelize portions of the JPEG encoder pipeline.
 - Basic image handling tasks have been done through OpenCV.
-- The language in which the code has been written in C++
+- The language in which the code has been written is CPP.

 ## JPEG PIPELINE
 The following steps have been implemented in the JPEG encoder pipeline, which takes an image input and produces a bitstream of compressed image characters as the output: